vavrines/Kinetic.jl/docs/src/eg_shock.md

 # Shock tube problem

-We first solve the shock tube problem in gas dynamics.
+We then use the Boltzmann equation to solve the shock tube problem in gas dynamics.
 It's a two dimensional problem, with one in physical domain ``x`` and another in particle velocity domain ``u``.
 First let us prepare the configuration file as
 ```